kristianlm/Thumbkeyboard/readme.md

 - With fewer key misses, you (hopefully) don't need a dictionary
 - There are swipe gestures for pretty much all keyboard symbols
 - You can define your own layouts
+- It is probably very difficult to learn to use proficiently but possibly worth the effort!

 ![screenshot](screenshot.gif)